Skip to content

 Please use the comment section on this page to share insights from today’s reading OR your own personal Bible reading.

-Reading along with us in 1 Kings?
+Reading along with us in 1 Kings and Acts?
 Here’s today’s reading:

 1 Kings 8 (NIV)